nleclercq/jupyter-for-controls/README.md

 Experiments control requires both static and dynamic (i.e live) data visualization.
 Since Jupyter doesn't provide any 'official' data visualization solution, we need to select one.
 Among the available solutions, [bokeh](http://bokeh.pydata.org/en/latest) presents the highest potential for our application.

 ## jupyTango installation
-Here is a step by step jupyTango installation procedure.

 **the offcial jupyTango repo is now:  https://gitlab.com/tango-controls/jupyTango**

 Enjoy!